Wednesday, November 1, 2017

 One day his Dad took offense and made him go cut a switch from the hedge out front.
 He’d had to go back because the first one did not suit.

-After ... his legs stinging, the whelps trickling tiny spots of blood in places on his freckled legs, he returned to the hedge.
+After ... his freckled legs stinging, the whelps trickling tiny spots of blood , he returned to the hedge.
 While cutting the switch he’d seen the tunnels.
 So he angled through the scratching brush to crawl on his knees in that soot-dirty loam so they would not see his shame.

 It was cooler there and he could watch the smoke from the old stone chimney spiraling up into the cloud-bruised sky.
 He could watch his fantasies of honor and heroes escape the hardscrabble cavern of that dream dashed shack that seemed to eat these men who had once been boys like him.